 2. make the effort to change the habit

-On the vulgarized path of modern commercialized "satsang" people often understand the problem, but few or none make the tremendous effort needed to destroy the habit of indentifying with Ahamkara.
+On the vulgarized path of modern commercialized "satsang" people often understand the problem, but few make the tremendous effort needed to destroy the habit (Samskar) of identifying with Ahamkara.
+This is the strongest of all Samaskars and all other habits, conditions and psychological issues are rooted in this Samskara.